When a relationship breaks down, the sudden change to your lifestyle can have a significant impact on your emotions as well as your finances.

 What is the process of collaborative law?

-The primary goal of collaborative law is to find â€Åâ€Åâ€Å“win-win” solutions that benefit both sides and ensure that both can live comfortably after the divorce has been made official.
+The primary goal of collaborative law is to find solutions that benefit both sides and ensure that both can live comfortably after the divorce has been made official.
 The collaborative law process is fairly straightforward.
 The first step will be for both you and your partner to each instruct your own qualified family law solicitor to take part in negotiations.
 It’s essential that before discussions begin, all documents and information regarding the issues at hand have been disclosed.
-That way, there can be no mistakes in the process that either party can take advantage of.
-Both you and your partner must agree to act within the interests of your children if you have any, ensuring that they are insulated from the process so that the divorce itself has minimal impact on their lives.
-After a participation agreement is signed, all 4 parties (the couple and their respective solicitors) will come together to negotiate a fair outcome.
-Sessions will be organised in which the objective will be to explore options and encourage agreement, so your solicitors should help guide you through and relieve tension where matters begin to become frustrating.
-If an agreement is reached through mediation, this will form the basis of the order that the court passes.

-The legal costs depend on the length of time it takes to reach agreement both in respect of the divorce and the division of the family finances.
+The legal costs depend on the length of time it takes to reach an agreement both in respect of the divorce and the division of the family finances.
 However, at Crisp & Co we pride ourselves on offering the most competitive rates for the best expertise, often charging only half the rates of similarly qualified solicitors.

 We do understand that it is important that you know from the outset what your legal fees are likely to amount to.
 For this reason, we provide each and every client with a bespoke costs plan and time estimate from the very first appointment with regular updates as needed.

-For those clients who have a need to limit costs to a certain sum, we are also offer a ‘pay as you go’ service, whereby work is limited to a certain cost limit set by the client.
-You will not be charged for your initial appointment at Crisp & Co.
-We can find out what your needs are and how we can help you and also give you an estimate of your likely overall legal fees, including expenses and VAT.
+At your initial appointment, we will find out what your needs are and how we can help you and also give you an estimate of your likely overall legal fees, including expenses and VAT.
 Contact us for more information.

 What is the difference between collaborative family law and mediation?